IIM-Creative-Technology/rattrapages-mohamadelhaf/README.md

 php artisan make:model SelectedTable then  create the tableController add the post route in web.php to make a post request to the database

+created the categories page,
+created the database for the categories using the make:migration command created the categoriesController.php using the make:controller command created the categories.php model using the make:model command seeding the database with data using the following command:php artisan db:seed --class=CategoriesTableSeeder migrating with the database, created the categories.vue component adding the specefic routes for the categories page in web.php created the categotiesLayout.vue